Maxicom0001/Maxicom0001/README.md

 I’m driven by the pursuit of perfection—whether it’s in technique, design, or low-level systems.
 My journey into programming started with one goal: to **create**.
 Especially games.
 I build things from the ground up because understanding the foundations matters.

+„An idiot admires complexity,
+a genius admires simplicity”

 ## 🛠 Tech Stack

 **Languages & Tools I use or explore:**